Hong Kong police seek landmark ban on pro-independence party

 It is the first time such a ban has been sought since Britain handed sovereignty of Hong Kong back to China in 1997 and is the latest move to stifle any calls for independence, which have infuriated Chinese authorities.

-Hong Kong's secretary for security John Lee said Tuesday he was considering the request made by police to ban the Hong Kong National Party, one of the leading groups calling for the city's independence from China.
+Hong Kong's secretary for security John Lee said Tuesday he was considering the request made by police to ban the Hong Kong National Party (HKNP), a well-known but small group with a core membership of around a dozen, which promotes the city's independence from China.

 "In Hong Kong we have freedom of association, but that right is not without restriction," Lee told reporters.

-Questioned how the Hong Kong National Party was damaging national security, Lee said he could not comment on the details.
+Questioned how the party was damaging national security, Lee said he could not comment on the details.

-However, he added that under Hong Kong law, national security meant "safeguarding of the territorial integrity and the independence of the People's Republic of China".
+However, he added that under Hong Kong law, national security meant safeguarding the "territorial integrity and the independence of the People's Republic of China".

-Under the city's societies ordinance, groups can be banned in the interests of national security and public safety.
+Lee said he would give the party 21 days to make representations.

-Asked repeatedly by reporters whether the request was politically motivated, Lee said "any person or any society in Hong Kong must act within the law" and that any request for a ban was based on facts and evidence.
+HKNP and rights groups said the move was a political decision to silence critics.

-Lee said he would give the party 21 days to make representations as to why it should not be prohibited.
+"Today we Hong Kongers stand in opposition to our enemies, these Chinese colonisers and their puppets in the current Hong Kong government, and it is this antagonism that defines our movement," it said in a statement on its Facebook page.

-Chan said the documents included records of his speeches and Facebook history, adding that he thought the requested ban may be linked to a recent trip he made to Taiwan where he spoke about Hong Kong civil and political rights at a public forum.
+Chan said the documents included records of his speeches and Facebook history, adding that he thought the move may be linked to a recent trip he made to Taiwan where he spoke about Hong Kong civil and political rights at a public forum.

 China sees self-ruling democratic Taiwan as part of its own territory to be brought back into the fold.